jitender-saini/link-sharing/linkSharing/README.md

 Exercise Controller1

-1. Add loginController with index,loginHandler and logout action
+1. Add loginController with index,loginHandler and logout action [loginController added ]
 2. LoginController index action will check if there is session.user exists or not if exist forward to user controller index action else render failure
+   [ LoginController in index action this code is added ]
+        if (session.user)
+                    forward(controller: "user", action: "index")
+                else
+                    render "Failure"

-3. Add User controller with index action that will render text 'user dashboard'
+3. Add User controller with index action that will render text 'user dashboard' [UserController Added]

-4. Login Controller logout action will do session.invalidate and forward the request to login controller index action
+4. Login Controller logout action will do session.invalidate and forward the request to login controller index action [In logout action this code is added] def logout() {
+                session.invalidate()
+                forward(controller: "login", action: "index")
+            }

-5. LoginController loginHandler action will take 2 argument username and password
+5. LoginController loginHandler action will take 2 argument username and password [ added 2 argument in loginHandler]

-6. If LoginHandler action finds user with given username and password then it will check user active or not if active set session.user to user and redirect request to login index action
+6. If LoginHandler action finds user with given username and password then it will check user active or not if active set session.user to user and redirect request to login index action [ ]
-7. If user is not active then set flash.error 'Your account is not active'
+7. If user is not active then set flash.error 'Your account is not active' [ in loginHandler ] render flash.error = "Your account is not active"
-8. If user is not found then flash.error is set to 'User not found' and flash.error is rendered - Urlmapping is updated for / action to controller login action index
+8. If user is not found then flash.error is set to 'User not found' and flash.error is rendered - UrlMapping is updated for / action to controller login action index

+    [ in UrlMapping this line is added in static mapping->     "/"(controller: "login",action: "index")  ]
 9. Delete existing index.gsp file Added test cases for login controller
 10. That should include testing of all conditions specified in above exercise

-11. Add Application Interceptor with logging params for all controller and actions
+11. Add Application Interceptor with logging params for all controller and actions [ created ApplicationInterceptor and in after block log added ->    log.info "action:$actionName -> $params"]
-12. Add session check filter in application interceptor
+12. Add session check filter in application interceptor [in ApplicationInterceptor filter added] boolean before() {
+                if(!(session['user'])){
+                    redirect(controller:"login",action:"index")
+                    false
+                }
+                else true
+            }

-13. Create loginCheck interceptor which will work all the controller except login
+13. [Create loginCheck interceptor which will work all the controller except login]
 14. If session.user is not set then redirect user to login index, this should be done in interceptor - user index action should render session user username
+      [ in LoginController added interceptor before ] boolean before() {
+                if(!(session['user'])){
+                    redirect(controller:"login",action:"index")
+                    false
+                }
+                else true
+            }
 15. Update test case for userController index action Add show action for topic which will take id as a parameter
 16. If topic do not exist in database then user should redirected to login index action and flash error should be set
 17. If topic found and its a public topic then it should render success